Jense5/consultant-cli/README.md

   <img src="https://img.shields.io/npm/l/consultant-cli.svg">
 </p>

-A simple, dynamic and language-independent template generator which can generate about any project for you.
+Meet consultant, a simple, dynamic and language-independent template generator.
 Check the [website](http://jense5.github.io/consultant) to get started in under 5 minutes.
 You can learn it fast and it might save you a lot of time in the future.
-If you would like to contribute, check [this](https://github.com/Jense5/consultant/blob/master/CONTRIBUTING.md) page.
+If you would like to
+contribute, check [this](https://github.com/Jense5/consultant/blob/master/CONTRIBUTING.md) page.

 > ##### These docs are written for the new version that is still in development!